luka6000/TagTuner/static/index.md

 - [Wooden cards](https://s.click.aliexpress.com/e/_DdGYnJf)
 - [Round stickers](https://s.click.aliexpress.com/e/_DB8U8dB)

+Record-like cards can be printed (model file included) or you can buy those nice looking [vinyl coasters](https://s.click.aliexpress.com/e/_ooVfjuN).
+Just remember to put NFC stickers on them ;-)
 Stickers can be used with 3d printed cards or any other object you can place on your TagTuner to play music.\
 I use Canon KC-18IF card-sized labels to customize my wooden NFC cards.